Harcourt Whyte: Life

 Ikoli was born in Abonnema in the old Niger Delta region in 1905.
 He was named Ikoli as a baby by his parents Munabo and Odibo.
 Between 1915 and 1918, he attended a number of schools including Bishop Crowther Memorial School.
 He was an active member of the school brass bands and took interest in playing the flute and side-drum.
 Later on in his life, he adopted the name Harcourt Whyte.
 His people, the Kalabaris relied on fishing and trading, and Ikoli as a child was trained in these skills.
 In 1919, he was diagnosed with leprosy after symptoms were first noticed in 1918.
-In the early 1920s, he was sent to Port Harcourt General Hospital where he developed his talent in music and went on to form a vocalist band with forty other lepers.
+In the early 1920s, he was sent to Port Harcourt General Hospital where he developed his talent in music and went on to form a vocalist band with forty other people afflicted with leprosy.
 In 1932, he was transferred to Uzuakoli Leprosy Hospital, Bende Division, Eastern Nigeria where he met doctor-reverend-musician T.F.
 Davey from England.
 Whyte was encouraged by Davey, who took him on village survey tours to collect various traditional sounds.
 In 1949, after 34 years of ill health, Whyte was finally cured and discharged by Davey as "clean".
-Whyte dedicated much of his life to the betterment and education of lepers who suffered the same illness as he once did.
+Whyte dedicated much of his life to the betterment and education of people who suffered the same illness as he once did.
 He performed sacred compositions inspired by Methodist Church hymns and Wesleyan doctrinal philosophy.
 His works attracted wide interest and were popular throughout the Igboland, eventually earning him the title of "father of Igbo church music".
 His career saw him compose over 600 hymns and compositions in the Igbo language.